-IFoA Board
+Management Board

-- 10. The management body provided for under Bye-law 17 shall be known as the IFoA Board.
-Members of the IFoA Board as a result of their office or employment shall be: - President of the IFoA, being someone who is a Fellow or Associate of the IFoA. - Chief Executive of the IFoA (being the person appointed under Bye-law 18).
+- 10. The management body provided for under Bye-law 17 shall be known as the Management Board.
+Members of the Management Board as a result of their office or employment shall be: - President - President-elect - Chief Executive (being the person appointed under Bye-law 18)